alex-jeffrin/Java-Learning/Basics/README.md

 So now we have defined package for our program.
 How will the Java Runtime knows the classfiles inside the package.
 It can be done in three ways
 - The first way is that the classes are in subfolders inside the immidiate working directory.
 In other words the package folders are sub-directories of the working directory.

-- The second way is by defining the CLASSPATH variable in the system varibale setting
+- The second way is by defining the CLASSPATH variable in the system varibale setting.

-- The third way is by defining the -class
+- The third way is by defining the -classpath.

 ## 40. Access protection
 Java class is a small piece of abstraction of code cause, If we declare private variables inside the class then it is not available outsde that class.
 We have seen the access protection given by the access modifiers in the preceding topics. here is the table of access protection.